-Often spoken of as “the father of the Eastern Cape,” friend and son-in-law of Frederik Korsten, one of Baillie’s Party aboard the Chapman, M.L.A, John Centlivres Chase was one of the prominent and influential settlers of the infant town.
+Often spoken of as the “Father of the Eastern Cape,” John Centlivres Chase, friend and son-in-law of Frederik Korsten, one of Baillie’s Party aboard the Chapman, a Member of the Legislative Assembly, he was one of the most prominent and influential settlers of the early town of Port Elizabeth.

 Main picture: John Centlivres Chase

-John C. Chase, son of George Chase and his wife, Elizabeth Matilda Centlivres, became secretary to a British Emigration Society in 1819.
-He was granted land near Uitenhage and between the two Kleinemonde rivers (east of Port Alfred), but his efforts at farming were not successful.
-He would have to change careers, so he joined the Cape Civil Service as accountant of Albany, stationed at Grahamstown, in 1825.
+John C. Chase was born in 1795, the son of George Chase and his wife, Elizabeth Matilda Centlivres.
+He became secretary to a British Emigration Society in 1819.
+Upon his arrival with the 1820 Settlers, he was granted land near Uitenhage and between the two Kleinemonde rivers, east of Port Alfred.
+But his efforts at farming were unsuccessful.
+In 1825 he joined the Cape Civil Service as accountant for Albany, stationed at Grahamstown.
 From December 1826, he was vendue-master for the Albany District until the post was abolished at the end of 1827.
-A vendue master is someone who is authorized to sell any property by vendue.
-In modern day parlance, he would have been classified as an auctioneer.
+A vendue-master is someone who is authorised to sell any property by vendue.
+In modern-day parlance, he would have been classified as an auctioneer.

 Interlude in Cape Town

-Tragedy struck again in the Chase household.
-This time it was his wife at the tender age of 30 while at the Kowie in August 1830.
-John then elected to settle Cape Town where he was promoted to a senior position in the customs department.
+Tragedy once again struck in the Chase household.
+This time it was his wife who died at the tender age of 30 while at the Kowie in August 1830.
+John Chase decided to settle in Cape Town where he was promoted to a senior position in the customs department.
 In 1834, he was also appointed as a special justice under the Slave Emancipation Act.
 Chase left the public service in 1835 and became a leading figure at the commercial exchange in Cape Town.

 Back to the Eastern Cape

 In 1837, Chase returned to the Eastern Cape and was admitted as a Notary Public in that same year.